sctincman/cljs-game/doc/performance.md

 ## Pre-FRP profile

+I finally did this, and the performance isn't that much better.
+I saved the profile as `profiles/Timeline-prefrp-93f961ff85d29fca437ed971e5827139ecde140b.json'

+There is occaisionally a "long frame", which produces the slightest stutter effect.
+The `AnimationFrame` is around 1ms on avergage, with occasional 3ms long calls and the rare 5-7ms one (usually in a long frame).

+Heap usage is not that different from the inprogress Signals framework, and makes me less worried about my new approach.
+I think I am at a point I can barge forward, and optimize later.

 # Post FRP profiling

 I did a few timelines, and the majority of time is spent in the AnimateFrame event fireback.